Advertiser Disclosure

 A checking account essentially funds your debit card and checks.
 It’s the first place to go for making transactions.
 Checking accounts address short-term expenses that correspond with your monthly budget.
 This money won’t grow much over time, but it is readily accessible.

 Savings accounts are better for long-term wealth building and accumulating funds for an important goal.
 An emergency fund covers surprise expenses, but you may also have money stored in a savings account for a down payment or an expensive vacation.
-An emergency fund is an extra reserve in case you need them.
+An emergency fund is an extra reserve in case you need it.
 If you do not use those funds for a while, the interest from your savings account can help them grow faster.

 Types